gratejames/Ghost/Docs/Ghost.md

 	+ [x] cat
 	+ [ ] maybe unregister fileystem/disk number at some point?
 	+ [ ] change disk number command
-		+ [ ] Why?
-I can't remember why this would be needed?
 	+ [ ] current disk number command (Integrate into pwd?)
 		+ [ ] should absolute paths be disknum:/path/... ?
 0:/folders/file.ext ?
 + [x] AHH THE CAPITAL M IS TOO TALL